thomasvm/thomasvm.github.io/_posts/2015-03-17-open-source-net-libraries-that-make-your-life-easier.markdown

 Of course you can use strongly-typed Models if you want to.

-It respects `Web.config`'s smtp settings and hence works perfectly with services like [Mandrill][7] or [Postmark][8], has some nice features like image inlining, and it is built to integrate perfectly any MVC version.
+It respects `Web.config`'s smtp settings and hence works perfectly with services like [Mandrill][7] or [Postmark][8], has some nice features like image inlining, and it is built to integrate perfectly with any MVC version.
 Good stuff!

 ## Formo